ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/variance/covariance.md

 ## Last-registered wins

+> [!NOTE]
+> If a registration exists for the exact type requested, then covariance is ignored in favour of the
+> most-recently registered exact match.

-Just as with all other registrations (except [contravariance](contravariance.md)), the registration that serves a request for a particular service type which is matched covariantly is the one that was registered most recently.
+Just as with all other registrations (except [contravariance](contravariance.md)), the registration that serves a request for a particular service type *which is matched covariantly* is the one that was registered most recently.

 So a `Func<MyBase>` registration will supersede a `Func<MyDerived>` registration for a